ElCosmoXD/DDLCPlusInjector/README.md

 #### NOTE: This might be pretty obvious but for developing/using mods you need to have a copy of the game, You can buy it on https://ddlc.plus.

+# Work in progress
+I have just started this, So there's a lot to implement and this isn't stable yet.
+[Any PR is welcome](https://github.com/ElCosmoXD/DDLCPlusInjector/pulls) ;)

+### To Do
+- [ ] Add functions for checking more game events (As an example of this: ```OnLauncherLoaded```)
+- [ ] Add a easy-to-use api for getting and setting values, assets, and other things
+- [ ] Add the documentation with the functions for making  the development of the mods even more easier

 # Installing
 1. Download a patched ```Assembly-CSharp.dll``` from the [Releases](https://github.com/ElCosmoXD/DDLCPlusInjector/releases) page
 2. Put the patched ```Assembly-CSharp.dll``` in the folder ```Doki Doki Literature Club Plus_Data/Managed/``` of the game